-Students wishing to enroll in two courses will register for UNIV 1001 Online Education Strategies and one other course in their first term of study.
-Students wishing to enroll in one course during their first term will register for UNIV 1001 Online Education Strategies.
+Students wishing to enroll in two courses will be registered for UNIV 1001 Online Education Strategies and one other course in their first term of study.
+Students wishing to enroll in one course during their first term will be registered for UNIV 1001 Online Education Strategies.